ggonnella/textformats/src/textformats/cli/tf_spec.1.md

 (subcommand *list*) and to show the definition of one of those datatypes (subcommand *show*).

-## Compilation
+## Pre-compilation (TFS files)

-A compiled version of the specification can be created using the *compile* subcommand.
+A pre-compiled version of the specification (TFS binary file) can be created using the *compile* subcommand.
 They can be used by most CLI commands instead of the YAML or JSON file.

+Testdata and embedded data contained in the YAML file are not included in the TFS file.

-Compilation specifications can be faster to load in some cases, compared to the YAML or JSON specifications (which requires parsing and validation of the content, generation and compilation of the regular expressions).
+TFS specifications can be faster to load in some cases, compared to the YAML or JSON specifications (which requires parsing and validation of the content, generation and compilation of the regular expressions).

-Only the datatype specifications are contained in the compiled file, not the testdata and embedded data.
-Compiled specifications cannot be provided from the standard input.

 ## Tests